ulule/makroud/README.md

 On models having associations, you can execute a preload to fetch these relationships from the database.

-Let's define an user with a profile:
+Let's define a user with a profile:

 ```go
 type User struct {